 Providing Alternative Options for Families

 Unfortunately, the reality of life is that some marriages come to an end.
 What many people don’t know, however, is that divorce isn’t your only option when it comes time to cut ties with your spouse.
 Some people find that annulment is the best choice for them.
 If you’re unsure whether or not you want an annulment over a divorce, or whether or not you qualify for one, our annulment attorneys in Queens offer free consultations.
-Led by principal attorney Natalie Markfeld, our legal professionals at Levi Divorce & Family Law Attorneys pride ourselves on our responsiveness and honesty.
+Our legal professionals at Levi Divorce & Family Law Attorneys pride ourselves on our responsiveness and honesty.
 You can trust us to deliver fact-based opinions after considering your unique situation.

 The Difference Between Annulment & Divorce

 Like a divorce, an annulment ends a marriage, leaving both spouses free to marry again.
 However, an annulment goes even further than a divorce by voiding a marriage.
 By having the marriage annulled, it’s as if it never happened.

 How to Qualify for Annulment

 Your marriage can be annulled if it’s voidable—it was valid, but should now be voided—or if it’s already void, which means your marriage wasn’t legal to begin with.

 You can prove your marriage is voidable using any of the following arguments:

 - One spouse married the other under false pretenses